Shop for Plans

 Do I need to see a doctor within my plan's network for my expenses to be covered?

 Plans may vary, but in general to save on out-of-pocket costs, you should visit in-network providers.
 If your plan includes out-of-network benefits, eligible expenses are covered but your out-of-pocket costs may be higher.
 Depending on the plan you choose and where you live, network availability may vary.
 Refer to your plan documents for network details.
-When you've decided which plan you'd like, you can visit the provider directory to see if your providers are in-network.
+When you've decided which plan you'd like, you can visit the provider directory to see if your providers are in-network for your plan.

 Do I need to select a primary care provider (PCP) before my coverage begins?

-If you are purchasing Individual and Family Plan coverage through a state or federal marketplace, a primary care provider (PCP) may be assigned to you.
+If you are purchasing Individual and Family Plan coverage through a state or federal health insurance marketplace, a PCP may be assigned to you.
 You may change your PCP after your planned start date.

-If you are enrolling in a health plan through your employer, review your employer's plan details to see if you're required to choose a PCP or if choosing a PCP is optional, and to see if there are any network requirements for your plan.
+If you are enrolling in a health plan through your employer, review your employer's plan details to see if you're required to choose a PCP or if choosing a PCP is optional.
+You can also check if there are any network requirements for your plan.

 Do I need a referral to see a specialist?

-Depending on your plan, a referral from your PCP may be required to see a specialist.
+Depending on your plan, a referral from your PCP may be required to see a specialist, such as a gastroenterologist or cardiologist.
 Under all plans, referrals are not required for OB/GYNs for covered obstetrical or gynecological services.
 See your plan documents for details.

 Am I covered outside of the service area and outside of the country?